barweiss45/Ansible-IOSXE-Always-On-Demo/README.md

 **NOTE:** All instruction will be given in the command line.
 You can use a gui for some of the things I will talk about below, but the instuction will vary from GUI application to GUI appliacation so it is easier for me to present this information in the command line format.

-:warning: **Before you start** It is assumed that you have ```git``` on your computer.
+:warning:&nbsp; **Before you start!** It is assumed that you have ```git``` on your computer.
 If you are unsure if it is installed on your computer, then run the following in the command line:
 ```git --version```
 If you you receive an error then ```git``` is probably not installed.
 If you need to install ```git``` then please visit this [page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions there.